rolandfenyes/Finance-tracker/README.md

     ```bash
     php scripts/encrypt_full_names.php
     ```
 -   **Database connection** – Credentials are read from the environment.
 For production deployments consider using managed secrets stores and enforcing TLS connections to PostgreSQL.
+When running the CLI helpers locally, make sure `MM_DB_USER`/`MM_DB_PASS` in `.env` match an existing PostgreSQL role so the scripts can connect.
 -   **Dave Ramsey support** – use `baby_steps` for status + `emergency_fund`, `goals`, `loans` to reflect progress.

 ## Email notifications